rockettheme/docs/Docs/wordpress/themes/grunge/INDEX.md

 * WordPress 5.x
 * Gantry Framework

->> NOTE: Gantry v4.1.15 is required for Graffito to work correctly.
+>> NOTE: Gantry v4.1.15 is required for Grunge to work correctly.
 For more details on the Gantry Framework, please visit its [Dedicated Website][gantry].

 Key Features
 -----